depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 <div class="deps-graph">
   <iframe class="deps" src="/assets/ag0-deps.svg" width="200"></iframe>
-  <div>Concepts used in AlphaGo Zero.
+  <div>Concepts used in AlphaGoZero.
 Click to navigate.</div>
 </div>

 # Why

-AlphaGo Zero was a big splash when it debuted and for good reason.
+AlphaGoZero was a big splash when it debuted and for good reason.
 The grand effort was led by David Silver at DeepMind and was an extension of work that he started during his PhD.
 The main idea is to solve the game of Go and the approach taken is to use an algorithm called Monte Carlo Tree Search (MCTS) as an expert guide to teach